Pocket Personal Growth!

 How happego works

 Your phone becomes your friendly encourager by priming you with your fav photos & words.
-These primes transform your attitudes & behaviors, resulting in a balanced life.
+These primes help transform your attitudes & behaviors, resulting in a balanced life.

 The delicate balance of connecting emotionally with others & tuning into your own experience.
 Investment in & awareness of self & others makes this possible.